kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![bordered width=25%](images/NewSegueInspector.png)

-In this chapter you will be customizing only Modal and Popover segues.
+In this chapter you will be customizing only Modal segues.

 ## A Simple Segue